schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide-with-vpn-guest-and-vlan-support/index.md

 #### Redirect Outbound DNS Traffic

-To prevent clients from explicitly querying outbound DNS and leaking information, we redirect any outbound DNS traffic to Unbound or Dnsmasq.
+To prevent clients from explicitly querying outbound DNS and leaking information to the outside, we redirect any outbound DNS traffic to Unbound or Dnsmasq.

 ![Screenshot of DNS port forwarding configuration](firewall-port-forward-dns.png)